 Once by Morris Gleitzman

 A young Jewish boy is determined to escape from an orphanage to find and rescue his parents from Nazi Germany.
 The first of a ground-breaking series, this story is an excellent analysis of war from a child’s perspective.
-A moving book to discuss in year 6 books clubs with more able pupils, it is also a good choice to compare and contrast with The Silver Sword by Ian Serraillier.
+A moving book to discuss in year 6 books clubs with more able students, it is also a good choice to compare and contrast with The Silver Sword by Ian Serraillier.

 Historical